1 + 2 (album)

 1 + 2 is the debut album by Recoil, released in August 1986.
 The CD and cassette version were released two years later with Recoil's second release, Hydrology.

-Wilder had always experimented with his own ideas, but when Daniel Miller heard some demos (recorded on a Portastudio, a 4-track cassette machine) and asked to reproduce them, Recoil became a musical entity.
+Alan Wilder had always experimented with his own ideas, but when Daniel Miller heard some demos (recorded on a Portastudio, a 4-track cassette machine) and asked to reproduce them, Recoil became a musical entity.
 The early recordings show Wilder's position as a pioneer in sampling technology and demonstrated how he could completely change the "Depeche Mode" sound into something new.

-1 + 2, his first collection of demos, though completed in the early 1980s, was inconspicuously released as a 12" EP the same year as his band Depeche Mode's fifth studio album, Black Celebration.
+1 + 2, his first collection of demos, was inconspicuously released as a twelve-inch EP the same year as his band Depeche Mode's fifth studio album, Black Celebration.

 Re-release

 The CD of Hydrology Plus 1 + 2 was re-released in 2007, again on Mute Records.
 The track listing and artwork remain the same.